PGY2 Ambulatory Care Residency Program

 Learning Experiences

 The resident will receive a three-week orientation before moving on to direct patient care rotations.
-Patient care rotations are block rotations and occur four or two days per week.
+Patient care rotations are block rotations and occur two or three days per week.
 One-half day per week the resident will be staffing and one-half day per week is dedicated administrative time for the resident.
-A research project with publication-quality manuscript, quality improvement project, and several presentations – didactic lecture to family medicine residents, assisting with a lecture to Pharm.D. students, and dissemination of research results – are all requirements for graduation.
+A research project with publication-quality manuscript, quality improvement project, and several presentations — didactic lecture to family medicine residents, assisting with a lecture to Pharm.D. students, and dissemination of research results — are all requirements for graduation.

 Required Rotations